North End, Boston: Irish community

 Between 1845 and 1853, a massive wave of Irish immigrants settled in the North End; the neighborhood became predominantly Irish (the city's overall population was also affected, going from a predominantly Yankee-Protestant city to being one-third Irish in just a few years).
-Between 1865-1880, the North End was almost exclusively Irish (or Irish-American) and Catholic.
+Between 1865 and 1880, the North End was almost exclusively Irish (or Irish-American) and Catholic.

 Jewish community

 In the late 19th century, a stable Jewish community began to develop in the North End.
 Much of the community settled along Salem Street.
 The community founded places of worship, a Hebrew School, and social programs.
 In 1903, the first and only new synagogue to be built in the North End was constructed.
 Carroll Place was renamed "Jerusalem Place" in honor of the new building.
 By 1922, however, the majority of Jewish residents had moved out of the North End, preferring other neighborhoods such as Roxbury.